Extending Weinberg's EFT: effective scalar-tensor theories up to sixth order: Introduction

+\end{small} This expression is our main result.
+Note that this expression can equivalently be presented in the so-called Weyl basis, simply by replacing each Riemann tensor with the corresponding Weyl tensor.
+The $\phi$ dependent functions at fourth order, $f_n(\phi)$, are dimensionless, while at sixth order, $e_n(\phi)$ and $o_n(\phi)$, they scale like $1/\Lambda^2$ where $\Lambda$ is the cut-off in the derivative expansion.

-Six-derivative scalar–tensor EFTs have been explored previously, and explicit Lagrangians have been presented for models exhibiting shift symmetry in the scalar field \cite{Solomon:2017nlh, Ruhdorfer:2019qmk}, albeit with different results.
-In the shift-symmetric limit, our result agrees with \cite{Ruhdorfer:2019qmk}.
+Six-derivative scalar–tensor EFTs have been explored previously, and explicit Lagrangians have been presented for models exhibiting shift symmetry in the scalar field \cite{Solomon:2017nlh, Ruhdorfer:2019qmk}, albeit with different results, with \cite{Ruhdorfer:2019qmk} arguing that \cite{Solomon:2017nlh} missed eliminating certain redundant terms via integration by parts.
+Indeed, in the shift-symmetric limit, our result agrees with \cite{Ruhdorfer:2019qmk}.
+Since none of the six-derivative operators are topological in 4D, imposing shift symmetry on our terms reduces their coefficient functions to constants, reproducing the operator basis of \cite{Ruhdorfer:2019qmk}.
 However, our result goes beyond shift symmetry.
 We also include operators of both odd and even parity.
 The latter can include chirality in gravitational waves, which affects the amplitude and velocity of left- and right-handed tensor modes, and in the case of a pseudo-scalar coupling they can also manifest as cosmic birefringence, i.e. a rotation of the polarisation of CMB photons.

 There are well-motivated scenarios (for instance with approximate shift symmetry) in which four-derivative odd-operators are parametrically suppressed, so that the leading higher-derivative corrections effectively start at six-derivatives.
-This has been a topic of active research with several papers studying the three or higher-point parity-violating tensor statistics of the CMB~\cite{Satoh:2010ep, Maldacena:2011nz, Shiraishi:2011st, Soda:2011am, Shiraishi:2016mok, Crisostomi:2017ugk, Bartolo:2020gsh, Bordin:2020eui, Gong:2023kpe}.
+This has been a topic of active research with several papers studying the three or higher-point parity-violating tensor statistics of the CMB~\cite{Satoh:2010ep, Maldacena:2011nz, Shiraishi:2011st, Soda:2011am, Shiraishi:2016mok, Crisostomi:2017ugk, Bartolo:2020gsh, Bordin:2020eui, Gong:2023kpe, Moretti:2024fzb}.